abinit/abinit/doc/tutorial/eph4isotc.md

     The *666q_DDB* file was produced with the same AbiPy script by just changing the value of the *ngqpt* variable.
-    The reason why we do not provide files obtained with a 6x6x6 $\qq$-sampling is that the size of the git repository including all the DFPT potentials would be around 200 Mb.
+    The reason why we do not provide files obtained with a 6x6x6 $\qq$-sampling is that the size of the git repository including all the DFPT potentials is around 200 Mb.

-    For this reasone, we continue using the 4x4x4 DDB file but we should take this difference into account when comparing our results with previous works.
+    For this reason, we continue using the 4x4x4 DDB file but we should take this into account when comparing our results with previous works.

 ## Our first computation of the isotropic Tc